 You may have some pain or discomfort around your incision or incisions for a few weeks after surgery.
 As you recover, your pain should gradually get better.
 Before you leave the hospital, talk with your doctor about medicine and other ways to improve your comfort.

-If you have urinary conduit surgery, you may have drainage of fluid from your urethra for six to eight weeks after surgery.
+If you have ileal conduit surgery, you may have drainage of fluid from your urethra for six to eight weeks after surgery.
 Usually, the drainage slowly changes in color from bright red to pink, brown and then yellow.